misken/hillmaker-examples/README.md

 # hillmaker-examples
-IPython notebooks and Python scripts illustrating use of hillmaker
+Jupyter notebooks and Python scripts illustrating use of hillmaker

-Since GitHub renders IPython notebooks, you can view any of the notebooks just by navigating to the notebooks folder in this repo.
+Since GitHub renders Jupyter notebooks, you can view any of the notebooks just by navigating to the notebooks folder in this repo.

 To get everything, just clone this repo or use the **Download ZIP** button.